Mental Health Research UK at a glance 2020/21

 Highlights of the year

-We awarded four new PhD Scholarships to commence in 2020 as follows:
+We awarded four new PhD Scholarships to start in 2021 as follows:

-Children and Young People PhD Scholarship - Cardiff University
+Eating Disorders in Young People, PhD Scholarship - University College London.

-John Grace QC PhD Scholarship (Schizophrenia) - King’s College London
+John Grace QC PhD Scholarship (Schizophrenia Research) – Bath University.

 To protect and promote the health of the public by research into the nature, causes, diagnosis, prevention, treatment and cure of all forms of mental illness, and in particular the development of the research findings into practical applications for the prevention, treatment and cure of mental illnesses.